ohhsodead/arisen-studio/README.md

 ## Main Features

-* Fast, lightweight and simple to use
+* Fast, lightweight and easy  to use
 * Beautiful and simple design layout
 * Browse a large database of PS3 & Xbox 360 mods
 * Complete with details, creator, version, etc.